RyanSiu1995/gcb-visualizer/README.md

    ```
 1. Install the pre-built binary

    You can download the pre-built binary in [release page](https://github.com/RyanSiu1995/gcb-visualizer/releases) of this repo.
 Because of the C binding in the Graphviz library, there is a difficulty in building binary based on different common OS and Arch.
+The current pre-built binaries are built under 64 bit.
+If you are an user with 32 bits system, please use other approach.
 If the pre-built binary does not work.
 Please report on the issue.
 1. Use pre-built docker image

    You can use docker image released to execute the gcb-visualizer without considering the OS and Arch.
 Please follow this instruction to setup the command alias.